Overview

 This is similar to what already happened in manufacturing.
 In the past, buying furniture meant buying a finished product from a furniture store.
 Then IKEA came along and started selling components.
 Consumers could assemble them, getting cheaper products and combinations that matched their taste.
 With 3D printers becoming widely available, you can now even make the components themselves if you have the design files.

 The software industry is following a similar trajectory.
-From the era of finished products to the era of semi-finished goods (modules), and ultimately to an era where users build everything from scratch alongside AI.
+It’s moving from the era of finished products to the era of semi-finished goods (modules), and ultimately to an era where users build everything from scratch alongside AI.
 The final stage will take time, of course.
-But the transition to the intermediate stage – the module economy – is already right in front of us.
+But the transition to the intermediate stage - the module economy - is already right in front of us.

 There’s a positive side to this transition as well.
-The idea that everyone can have software tailored to their needs represents the completion of software democratization.
+The idea that everyone can have software tailored to their needs means software is no longer the exclusive domain of a select few.
 Until now, software has had a separation between makers and users.
 That separation is dissolving.
 Not everyone becomes a developer, but every user becomes the owner of their own software.
 Instead of adapting to features and interfaces decided by companies, people define software that fits their own lives and work.

 This may be the biggest shift in computing paradigms since the PC revolution.
-If PCs democratized using computers, agentic coding assistants are democratizing telling computers what to do.
+If PCs put computer use in everyone’s hands, agentic coding assistants are putting the act of telling computers what to do in everyone’s hands.

 In the previous piece, I wrote: “I want to ask developers: does your value lie in the act of writing code, or in the problems you solve with it?”
 This time, I’m posing the same question to software companies.